 But I’m also here to tell you–don’t give up!

-Over the years I’ve also discovered that it is nice to get a jumpstart now and again!
+Over the years I’ve also discovered that it is nice to get a jump start now and again!
 Sometimes all we really need is a quick win to get back our motivations.
-Thus, next time you feel like you’ll never really be Unstuffed, try these mini-purging, decluttering and organizing projects to get the ball rolling in your house.
+Thus, next time you feel like you’ll never really be Unstuffed, try these mini-purging, decluttering, and organizing strategies to get the ball rolling in your house.

 1. Create a Collection Zone